Lomeli12/MechroMagiks/common/net/lomeli/magiks/api/readme.txt

 How to use
 ==========

-Simply drag the "com" folder into which ever directory you have your source for your addon
+Simply drag the "net" folder into which ever directory you have your source for your addon

 There should be some comments ATM that should help.